 The extent of Russia's involvement in a future conflict could significantly shape the dynamics of China-North Korea military coordination, particularly in resolving command and control (C2) challenges.
 For instance, a key step in enabling combined operations would be establishing command relationships.
 For Chinese forces, the forward command structure is largely in place through the Northern Theater Joint Operations Command Center (JOCC, 战区联合作战指挥中心).
-However, as seen in the Korean War, North Korea is likely to resist Chinese command.41 Similar issues of command and authority would likely arise in a future war.
-Historically, Soviet arbitration was crucial in resolving command disputes during the Korean War.42 In a future conflict, Russia might play a similarly crucial role in mediating disputes related to command relationships between China and North Korea.
+However, as seen in the Korean War, North Korea is likely to resist Chinese command.
+Similar issues of command and authority would likely arise in a future war.
+Historically, Soviet arbitration was crucial in resolving command disputes during the Korean War.
+In a future conflict, Russia might play a similarly crucial role in mediating disputes related to command relationships between China and North Korea.

-While China is not currently preparing for combined operations with North Korean forces, PLA exercises suggest that China is more prepared to absorb foreign forces into its command structure compared to alternative structures.43 In 2021, the multilateral peacekeeping exercise in Henan "Shared Destiny" involved Chinese, Pakistani, Mongolian, and Thai troops working in "mixed training" (混编联训) groups, utilizing Chinese equipment and weapon systems.44 Chinese officers were in command of these foreign forces' "force formations" and "operational flow," spanning infantry, high mobility forces, helicopters, engineers, transportation, and medical teams.45 Nevertheless, the exact arrangement in a future conflict scenario remains unknown and would be much more demanding.
+While China is not currently preparing for combined operations with North Korean forces, PLA exercises suggest that China is more prepared to absorb foreign forces into its command structure compared to alternative structures.
+In 2021, the multilateral peacekeeping exercise in Henan "Shared Destiny" involved Chinese, Pakistani, Mongolian, and Thai troops working in "mixed training" (混编联训) groups, utilizing Chinese equipment and weapon systems.
+And "operational flow," spanning infantry, high mobility forces, helicopters, engineers, transportation, and medical teams.
+Nevertheless, the exact arrangement in a future conflict scenario remains unknown and would be much more demanding.
 The United States and allies must monitor the scope of future exercises, particularly those involving PLA Northern Theater Command personnel, to understand what China is prepared to accomplish in a future war.